 The Israelites had just left Egypt and were on their way to the Promised Land when, one day, they saw an army coming towards them and began attacking them.

-Moses tells Joshua (remember him from a couple of weeks ago?!) to choose some men and go out and fight.
-Then Moses goes to the top of the mountain with the staff of God in his hands.
+Moses tells Joshua (remember him from a couple of weeks ago?) to choose some men and go out and fight.
+Then Moses goes to the top of the mountain with God’s staff in his hand.

 As Joshua fights the battle, Moses raises his hands with the staff.
 When Moses raises the staff, the Israelites win, but they begin losing when his hands come down.

-Then, Aaron, Moses’s brother, and Hur came and stood on either side of Moses and helped hold up his hands and the staff.
+Then Aaron, Moses’s brother, and Hur came and stood on either side of Moses, helping hold up his hands and the staff.
 By the end of the day, Joshua and the Israelites won the battle.

 ‘Moses built an altar and called it “The Lord is my Banner of Victory.”
 “Hold up the victory banner of the Lord!”
 Moses declared.
 “The Lord will go on fighting the Amalekites for all generations!”
 Exodus 17:15-16

 Today, we use banners everywhere.
 We honor our country and its heroes with our flag.
 We have the banners of our favorite sports teams.
-All along the highway are banners advertising the nearest gas station or fast food.
+Along the highway, banners advertise the nearest gas station or fast-food restaurant.

 A banner is made to be seen, something to show the way or to make an announcement.